The MillenniumTNG Project: The impact of baryons and massive neutrinos on high-resolution weak gravitational lensing convergence maps: Introduction

 This study is part of the introductory paper set of the MTNG project.
 In \cite{Aguayo2022}, the technical aspects of the simulations are introduced together with a high-level analysis of matter and halo statistics. \cite{Pakmor2022} provide more detail of the hydrodynamical simulations, focussing, in particular, on the galaxy cluster population. \cite{Barrera2022} present an updated version of the {\sc L-Galaxies} semi-analytic modeling code and apply it to obtain lightcone output for the dark-matter-only simulations. \cite{Hadzhiyska2022a,Hadzhiyska2022b} present improved halo occupation distribution models for the halo--galaxy connection, focusing on the one-halo and two-halo terms, respectively. \cite{Bose2022} analyze galaxy clustering, in particular, as a function of the colour-selection. \cite{Delgado2022} investigate the intrinsic alignment of galaxy shapes and large-scale structure, and how it is affected by baryonic physics. \cite{Kannan2022} study the properties of the predicted galaxy population at $z>8$ in the full-hydro run.
 Finally, \cite{Contreras2022} shows how the cosmological parameters of MTNG can be recovered from mock SDSS-like galaxy samples, using an extended subhalo abundance matching technique combined with a fast-forward prediction model.

 This paper is organized as follows.
 In the remainder of this section, we introduce the mathematical formalism for weak lensing.
 In Section~\ref{sec:methods} we describe the methods we use to compute our WL maps and the associated observables.
 In particular, after giving an overview of the {\sc MillenniumTNG} simulation suite (Sec.~\ref{subsec:mtngproject}), we describe the ``mass-shell'' outputs (Sec.~\ref{subsec:massshell}) and how these are used in our code to produce WL convergence maps (Sec.~\ref{subsec:convmapsproduction}).
 We then introduce our method for partitioning a full-sky map efficiently into square patches via the Fibonacci sphere distribution (Sec.~\ref{subsec:patches}), and we briefly describe how the observables are extracted from the maps (Sec.~\ref{subsec:observables}).
 In Section~\ref{sec:results}, we begin by comparing results from maps with different angular resolution (Sec.~\ref{subsec:resolution}).
 We then show the impact of baryonic effects (Sec.~\ref{subsec:baryons}) and massive neutrinos (Sec.~\ref{subsec:neutrinos}) on WL statistics.
 Lastly, we study the extent to which the use of fixed and paired initial conditions improves statistical robustness (Sec.~\ref{subsec:avsb}).
 In Section~\ref{sec:discussion} we compare our findings on the impact of baryons and massive neutrinos to results from similar recent studies.
-Finally, in Section~\ref{sec:conclusions} we summarise our findings, concluding that WL lensing simulations aimed to inform stage-IV surveys must have high angular resolution and correctly model both baryonic and neutrino effects.
+In Section~\ref{sec:conclusions} we summarise our findings, concluding that WL lensing simulations aimed to inform stage-IV surveys must have high angular resolution and correctly model both baryonic and neutrino effects.
+In Appendix~\ref{appendix:smoothing} we show how different smoothing scales vary our results on the impact of resolution.